organismzero/twenglish/README.md

 ### Notes

-- **Security:** Your OpenAI key is stored in `sessionStorage` and used only by your own browser; do not share your deployed site publicly with this enabled—viewers would need to input their own keys.
+- **Security:** Your translation provider settings (OpenAI key, LibreTranslate endpoint/key) are stored in `sessionStorage` and used only by your own browser.
+Viewers need to input their own credentials to enable translation.
 - **Scopes:** Only `chat:read` and `user:read:follows` are required.
 - **Anonymous IRC:** We connect to chat using an anonymous nick (`justinfan*`), which is permitted for reading public chat.
 - **Primary language:** We start with Twitch `stream.language` if available, and refine over time with chat-majority detection.
 Messages in the primary language are translated to English; English streams show original only.